 We hope this goes some way to helping our guests manage their reservations through the Covid-19 crisis.

 Update Mon 06 April 2020 10:00

-Chamonix valley, like the rest of France and its surrounding neighbour countries, remains in lockdown.
+Chamonix valley, like the rest of France and neighbouring countries, remains in lockdown.
 Tourism in any form has been stopped for the time being.
-As a result Mont Blanc Retreats guests’ reservations are being rearranged for different dates or cancelled under our the Terms and Conditions shown on this website.
+As a result Chamonix Homes guests’ reservations are being rearranged for different dates or cancelled under our the Terms and Conditions shown on this website.

-If you have a reservation with Mont Blanc Retreats please contact us to discuss the best way to manage it.
+If you have a reservation with Chamonix Homes please contact us to discuss the best way to manage it.

 We all look forward to a time in the future when this awful situation has passed as Chamonix valley reopens for us all to enjoy again.

 Following the new measures put in place by the French government that came into place at midnight on the 14 March, Chamonix lift system, and all bars, restaurants and shops that are not essential to life are now closed.
 The closure is currently ‘indefinite’.

 We have received an update from Compagnie du Mont Blanc who run the Chamonix lift system, confirming they are keeping the lifts open until told to close.

 Still no case of Covid-19 in Chamonix valley.
 The ski lifts remain open as do the pistes, bars, restaurants and shops.